Let Them Eat Gluten Free Cake

 Buuuuuuut, as I know some of you aren't ready to take the puff pastry plunge yet, you can always use my best ever gluten free pie crust.
 It's even easier to make, but still very flaky and tastes just as good!

-Still, if you’re not into making the pastry on your own, the third choice is to buy pre-made gluten free puff pastry, such as this, this, or this.
+Still, if you're not into making the pastry on your own, the third choice is to buy pre-made gluten free puff pastry.
 I think these products are subpar to the homemade stuff, mainly because not a single one of them contains actual butter.
-However, they will work if you’re feeling lazy or just don’t want to make your own puff pastry.
+However, they will work if you're feeling lazy or just don't want to make your own puff pastry.

 What's the Best Apple Varieties to Use?